Assistant or Associate Professor (EXPIRED)

 Department of Philosophy, Loyola Marymount University

 LOYOLA MARYMOUNT UNIVERSITY, Los Angeles, California.
-Assistant or Associate Professor, tenure-track, beginning Fall 2019.
-2-2-2-3 course load over 4 semesters.
+Assistant or Associate Professor, tenure-track, beginning Fall 2020.
+2/2, 2/3 courseload over two years.
 Undergraduate and M.A.-level teaching.
-AOS: German Idealism.
-AOC: Open.
+AOS: Continental Philosophy.
+AOC: Existentialism and/or Phenomenology.
+The department already has strengths in contemporary French philosophy.
 Ph.D. prior to appointment strongly preferred.
 Salary competitive.

-Women and minorities are encouraged to apply.
-Send complete dossier, including (1) a letter of application, which should address the candidate’s perspective on both philosophical pluralism and the Catholic intellectual tradition as they animate teaching, scholarship, and collegial life in a department, (2) a curriculum vitae, (3) evidence of teaching effectiveness, (4) a writing sample not to exceed 25 pages, and (5) three confidential letters of recommendation to Dr. Jeffrey Wilson, Search Committee Chair, and send it by email to LMUPhilosophy@lmu.edu.
-Complete applications must be received by November 1, 2018.
-Pre-arranged interviews by video call will be conducted no later than December 14, 2018.
+Submit dossier through the LMU Human Resources online application portal (http://jobs.lmu.edu), including (1) a letter of application, which should address the candidate’s perspective on both philosophical pluralism and the Catholic intellectual tradition as they animate teaching, scholarship, and collegial life in a department, (2) a curriculum vitae, (3) evidence of teaching effectiveness, and (4) a writing sample not to exceed 25 pages.
+Additionally, three confidential letters of recommendation should be sent to Dr. Brad Elliott Stone, Search Committee Chair, by email at LMUPhilosophy@lmu.edu.
+Complete applications must be received by November 1, 2019.
+Pre-arranged interviews by video call will be conducted no later than December 13, 2019.